cheerypal/config_files/README.md

 # config_files

-This repo contains config file for my well used applications
+This repo contains config file for me or for you